This article may contain links from our partners. Please read how we make money for more info.

 - 20 – 30 Minutes

 If you haven’t already registered your domain, that’s great, as purchasing it through Blue Host is cheaper than if you purchased somewhere else.
 You can use Bluehost to search what domains are available to use.
-However; just for research purposes, a really great resource I to use for looking up available domain names is a website called domize.com.
-Once you have seen all that is available, and have then decided on a domain name, you can come back to Bluehost to register it.
+Once you’ve decided on a domain name, you can come back to Bluehost to register it.
+The great news is, your first year of domain registration is FREE.

-Bluehost offers a thirty-day, money-back guarantee, which I have tested and have easily got my money returned to me within a few hours.
+Bluehost offers a thirty-day, money-back guarantee, which we have tested and have easily got our money returned to us within a few hours.
 So there’s absolutely no risk on your part.
 They also specialize in shared servers, which is why it is the best choice for the majority of all bloggers.

 STEP 2: SET UP YOUR HOSTING ACCOUNT